E-Baird/CPSC-481-final-project/tasks.md

 ## Tasks
 1. Safety orientation/booking a class:
+This task is something that would be done by any new user of the makerspace, as a safety orientation class is required for all new users.
+For existing makerspace users, the task of booking a class may come up whenever the space is offering specific programming that the user is interested in.
+For this reason, booking classes is a frequent and important task for all space users.
-- Joey wants to start using the makerspace.
+Joey wants to start using the makerspace.
 He goes to the TFDL webpage and reads the overview, and finds that there is a link to a safety orientation that all users must complete before they can use the space.
 He clicks the link and is taken to the TFDL's events calendar.
-He scrolls through the library's events, including lots that aren't related to the makerspace, and finds a timeslot.
+He scrolls through the library's events, including lots that aren't related to the makerspace, and eventually finds a timeslot that works with his schedule.
+He fills out the form on the TFDL website with his name and email, and registers for the class.
+Joey is sent a confirmation email to tell him that he has successfully registered.
+If the class is online, the email includes a video conferencing link.
 2. Requesting or showing interest in a demo or class:
 - TODO
 3. Tool certification: